tzing/tugboat/docs/user/configuration.rst

    The output serialization format can be specified using the following options:

    - ``console``: Outputs in a human-readable text format.
    - ``junit``: Outputs in JUnit XML format, suitable for use with CI/CD systems.
-For more information, see :doc:`advanced/junit`.
+For more information, see :doc:`junit`.

 ``console_output`` section